Did you have a great time over Christmas?

 Wichtel = gnome, imp and Sonntag = Sunday, so this ‘gnome Sunday’ is a special event on a Sunday after Christmas.
 It seems to happen in only a few towns in Germany, but I think it’s a lovely idea, so I’ll tell you about it.

 I didn’t get the chance to go and check it out but I heard that many people went.
-It sounds like a great idea – people get rid of any unwanted presents, they get the chance of winning prizes, shops are open, there is entertainment and the chance of buying a different present in the auction, and money is raised for charity, definitely one of the best fundraising ideas!
+It sounds like a great idea – people get rid of any unwanted presents, they get the chance of winning prizes, shops are open, there is entertainment and the chance of buying a different present in the auction, and money is raised for charity.

 It’s a win – win situation and far more exciting than selling your unwanted gifts on Ebay?
 What do you think?